 Flavours guest Carole spent a week with us in Tuscany this summer on a Pilates and Cooking holiday.
 She’s been busy trying out some of the recipes from Jamie Oliver’s Christmas Cookbook!
 Read on to see what she made of it:

 My first impressions of this book were good.
-I liked the layout; the pictures were interesting & I felt inspired to try some of the recipes.
+I liked the layout; the pictures were interesting and I felt inspired to try some of the recipes.

-I first tried the Mincemeat strudels on page 268.
+I first tried the Mincemeat Strudels.
 I chopped up a dessert apple & sweet potato, added fennel seeds, some whiskey, zest & juice of a clementine & cooked until softened.
-I wasn’t sure what the sweet potato could add to this recipe but it, along with the apple added texture which made it more interesting than plain mincemeat.
+I wasn’t sure what the sweet potato could add to this recipe but it, along with the apple, added texture, which made it more interesting than plain mincemeat.

-The recipe called for the oven to be heated to 180 degrees but they needed about 10/15 minutes longer & were a little oily.
-The filo pastry box stated 220 degrees, fan assisted 180 degrees, & I think if I had used that temperature they would have been cooked in the 30 minutes stated & been crisper.
+The recipe called for the oven to be heated to 180 degrees, but they needed about 10-15 minutes longer and were a little oily.
+The filo pastry box stated 220 degrees, fan assisted 180 degrees, and I think if I had used that temperature they would have been cooked in the 30 minutes stated and been crisper.

 The taste test – I really liked these, as did my family.
 Very Christmassy, sticky & tasty.
 I loved the addition of the chopped pecans on top.
 I suggest that they are served slightly warm as filo doesn’t improve when it’s cold.
 I will definitely make them again.

-Secondly, I tried the Silky Pate on page 32 & made half the quantity.
-The instructions were straightforward & the preparation time was accurate.
+Secondly, I tried the Silky Pate and only made half the quantity.
+The instructions were straightforward and the preparation time was accurate.
 The portion size suggested also appeared to be good.
 I had trouble finding sage but was able to purchase it at Waitrose.

-The taste test – The texture was smooth & silky due, no doubt, to the amount of butter in the recipe.
-My family enjoyed the taste & it was very rich.
+The taste test – The texture was smooth and silky due, no doubt, to the amount of butter in the recipe.
+My family enjoyed the taste and commented that it was in deed very rich.

 No comment was made in the book about freezing the pate.
 I took a small amount & froze it for 24 hours & it did not seem to spoil it.

-Finally, I made the Christmas pudding on page 216.
-The photograph was very colourful & appealing.
+Finally, I made the Christmas pudding.
+The photograph was very colourful and appealing.
 The golden syrup gave a lovely glisten to the finished dish.

-The recipe was easy to follow & the method was very clear.
+The recipe was easy to follow and the method was very clear.
 I don’t have a food processor, so the hand chopping preparation time was somewhat lengthy.
-Assembling the dry ingredients was straightforward but it seemed that the amount of liquid was barely sufficient.
-I was able to make 2 x 750g puddings & the cooking time remained the same as Jamie said.
+Assembling the dry ingredients was straightforward, but it seemed that the amount of liquid was barely sufficient.
+I was able to make 2 x 750g puddings, and the cooking time remained the same as Jamie said.

 The portion size was extremely generous (for 8 people).
 My estimate would be nearer 10-12 people.

-The ingredients are luxury – cranberries, apricots, pecans, ginger & dates so this is not a cheap pudding to make but then, it is for a special occasion!
+The ingredients are luxurious – cranberries, apricots, pecans, ginger & dates – so this is not a cheap pudding to make, but it is for a special occasion!

 The taste test – 4 out of 5 of us enjoyed this pudding.
-We could taste the clementine & ginger & the texture was not too crumbly.
+We could taste the clementine and ginger, and the texture was not too crumbly.
 Would it replace my Mum’s family recipe for Christmas pud?
 No, but it is definitely better than shop bought.